sleeptil3/euchre-native/README.md

 - #### Build 0.9.6rc
   - Release Candidate

-## Planned Future Updates
+# Future Versions

-### Version 2.0
+### **Version 2.0**

-The plan for 2.0 is an online multiplayer experience
+Add an online multiplayer experience

-## Privacy Policy
+# Privacy Policy

 (_updated 09/02/21_)

 [Click here](https://sleeptil3.github.io/euchre-native/) to view the Privacy Policy

-## Licensing
+# Licensing

 (_updated 09/02/21_)

-While this project is posted publically for educational purposes, the code herein is ©2021 Shawn Clary (All Rights Reserved) and no portion of this code, in-part or in-whole, may be used for commercial purposes without express written permission by Shawn Clary.
+While this project is posted publically for educational and demonstrative purposes, the code herein is **©2021 Shawn Clary (All Rights Reserved)** and no portion of this code, in-part or in-whole, may be used for commercial purposes without express written permission by the developer.

-## Contact & Support
+# Contact & Support

-- If you find a bug or have a feature request, submit an Issue to this repository using the templates provided
+- If you find a bug or have a feature request, please submit an Issue to this repository using the templates provided and provide as much detail as possible
 - To get in contact with me directly, use the [contact form](https://www.sleeptil3software.com/#/contact) on my website